 When a MAC Control frame indicating the PAUSE function, henceforth referred to as a PAUSE frame, is received, the MAC Control sublayer checks the Destination Address field.
 If it is the unique address of the station or the multicast address reserved for PAUSE transactions (01-80-C2-00-00-01), pause_timer is set to pause_time pause_quantum where pause_quantum is defined to be 512 bit times.
-For example, if pause_time were 0x000A, then pause_timer would be set to 5,120 bit times (which would correspond to 51.2μs for Fast Ethernet implementation, 5.12μs for Gigabit Ethernet, and 0.512μs for 10-Gigabit Ethernet implementation).
+For example, if pause_time were 0x000A, then pause_timer would be set to 5,120 bit times (which would correspond to 51.2μs for Fast Ethernet implementation, 5.12μs for Gigabit Ethernet, 0.512μs for 10-Gigabit Ethernet, 0.128μs for 40-Gigabit Ethernet, and 0.0512μs for 100-Gigabit Ethernet implementation).
 Otherwise, the MAC Control sublayer waits for the next frame to be received.